kendallroden/DockerToolingLabs/README.md

 7. To add the necessary Debug Configuration, select `Add Configuration` from the Debug drop-down menu and then right-click on the Launch.json tool icon.
 Select `Docker:Launch .NET Core (Preview)`.
 While the auto-generated json should be enough to begin debugging, you may want to override default dockerBuild and dockerRun settings as you dig deeper

     ![](content/dockerdebug.PNG)

+8. To keep digging deeper with VS Code and Docker, use the following [lab](https://training.play-with-docker.com/nodejs-live-debugging/)

 ## Additional Resources and Hands-on-Labs